 - Analyze

 - Select

 - Share

+- Practice

+- Integrate

+- Present

-Media Arts: Students will be able to demonstrate an understanding of combining a variety of academic, art, and content to create a comprehensive media artwork.
-Media work will be assessed using a digital rubric on a preferred LMS (learning management system).
+Media Arts: Students will be able to develop and demonstrate a variety of artistic design, technical, and soft skills through producing media artworks.
+Students will be able to analyze benefits and impacts from presenting media artworks in various formats.
+Artwork will be assessed using a digital rubric on a preferred LMS (learning management system).

-Visual Arts: Students will be able to develop a plan for displaying and conserving their final artworks.
+Students will be able to develop a plan for displaying and conserving their final artworks.
 Students consider specific criteria when selecting a presentation, portfolio or collection.

 Students understand that the processes of curation help preserve artifacts and artworks.
 This cultivates appreciation and understanding of social and cultural experiences of artists.
+Artwork will be assessed using a rubric.